Medical Elective in Nepal

 To be considered for the ImpactTrek Medical Elective Program, applicants must meet the following requirements:

-1. Medical Student Status : You must be a medical student enrolled at a UK university, currently in your final or penultimate year of study.
+1. Medical Student Status : You must be a medical student enrolled at a recognized university, typically in your final or penultimate year of study.

-2. Elective Placement Requirement : The elective must be a formal requirement of your medical degree.
-Applicants must have completed a minimum of 12 months of clinical experience prior to the start of the placement.
+2. Elective Placement Requirement : The elective should be part of your medical degree requirements.
+Applicants are expected to have completed at least 12 months of clinical experience before starting the placement.

-3. Health Clearance and Vaccinations : You must provide proof of health clearance and have received all necessary vaccinations in accordance with NHS standards.
+3. Health Clearance and Vaccinations : You will need to provide proof of health clearance and have received all essential vaccinations, in line with international health standards.

 Required Application Documents